zuozhenggh/learning-library/developer-library/converged-db-on-premises/modernize/coherance-labs/coherence-lab.md

         bin/build async

-    Now Run all the Labs from this folder $COHERENCE_HOME/examples/java in both Terminal Windows
+    Now Run all the Labs below from this folder $COHERENCE_HOME/examples/java in both Terminal Windows

     cd $COHERENCE_HOME/examples/java